 The Principles of Distributed Computing Doctoral Dissertation Award was created in 2012 to acknowledge and promote outstanding research by doctoral (Ph.D.) students on the principles of Distributed Computing.

-- “Probabilistic Methods for Distributed Information Dissemination” by Dr. Bernhard Haeupler supervised by Professors Jonathan Kelner, Muriel Médard, and David Karger at MIT.
+- “Probabilistic Methods for Distributed Information Dissemination” by Dr. Bernhard Haeupler supervised by Professors Jonathan Kelner, Muriel Médard, and David Karger at MIT in 2013.

 - “Fault-tolerant structures in graphs” by Dr. Shiri Chechik supervised by Professor David Peleg at the Weizmann Institute of Science in 2012.